-The City of Port Angeles offers rebates to their electric utility customers to help defray the cost of eligible energy-saving home improvements, and new energy-efficient household appliances.
+The City of Port Angeles offers rebates to their electric utility customers to help defray the cost of eligible energy-saving home improvements.
 Read on for more information on these rebates, and to learn about the different ways you can conserve and save.

 Energy conservation rebates are available for air sealing, increasing insulation levels, installing energy-efficient windows, and heat pump conversions.
 For more information, please see our Residential Energy Conservation Rebates brochure (PDF).